Faculty Profile

 The world is incredibly complex and dynamic.
 This is true, too, for the particular biotic and abiotic environments that all animals exist in.
 Food resources alone can be patchy or cryptic, can appear and disappear, sometimes even run around themselves.
 Yet, animals manage (mainly) to navigate, survive, reproduce, and persist.
 At the broadest level, my research addresses the question: How!?

-Fate of the caribou: Migratory caribou movements, behaviors and populations, with emphasis on the effects of climate change and human development across northern Canada and Alaska.
-This work involves combining movement, survival and aerial survey data with next generation remote sensing - of snow and ice, of vegetation, of temperatures and winds - to ultimately draw links to the dramatic demographics of an iconic keystone species in the Arctic.
+• Fate of the caribou: Migratory caribou movements, behaviors and populations, with emphasis on the effects of climate change and human development across northern Canada and Alaska.
+This work centers local and Indigenous knowledge and concerns, combining movement, survival and monitoring data with next generation remote sensing - of snow and ice, of vegetation, of temperatures and winds - to draw links to the dramatic demographics of an iconic species in the Arctic.

-Cognitive movement ecology: Exploring through theory, conceptual development, and innovative empirical analysis the role that spatial memory, learning, and sociality shape the way animals use space, with a particular focus on the Finnish population of wolves that I’ve worked with for many years.
+• Cognitive movement ecology: Exploring through theory, conceptual development, and innovative empirical analysis the role that spatial memory, learning, and sociality shape the way animals use space.

-My Google Profile Page has links to peer-reviewed publications.
+My Google Profile Page has up-to date links to peer-reviewed publications.

 (formal) Education